realplatanopapi/mariopabon.com/_drafts/python-for-javascript-developers.md

 ### [None](https://docs.python.org/3/library/constants.html#None)

 `None` is equivalent to `null` in JavaScript.
-It means that a variable has no value, and it is considered "falsy".
+It signifies the absence of a value, and is considered "falsy".

 ```python
 x = None